-World Whale Day is celebrated on February 18 around the globe with the sole purpose to raise awareness of these magnificent creatures, these marine giants, and their underwater habitats.
+World Whale Day is celebrated this year on February 19th around the globe with the sole purpose to raise awareness of these magnificent creatures, these marine giants, and their underwater habitats.

 Whales are creatures that belong to the order Cetacea which also includes dolphins and porpoises.

 Furthermore, whales are divided into two suborders: baleen and toothed whales.
 The baleen whales have a comb-like fringe (the baleen) positioned on the upper jaw.